Contrary to a popular myth, you don’t need to live in France to successfully learn French.

 Remember that these don’t have to be “intellectual” books or articles, if that’s not what you like.
 Read a French celebrity gossip magazine, a French romance novel, or French comic books if those are what you like.
 Whatever you choose, you’ll be practicing and learning French.

 In addition to reading something you enjoy, you need to find the sweet spot between content that’s too easy and content that’s too complicated.

-By reading a text you partially understand, you get to expand your vocabulary and learn grammar naturally by seeing how sentences are constructed and verbs conjugated.
+By reading a text you mostly understand, you get to expand your vocabulary and grammar knowledge, while enjoying the subject or story.

-Unfortunately, this means your readings choices are restricted by your level.
+Unfortunately, this means your reading choices are restricted by your level.

 That’s why I highly recommend you to use tools like Readlang that make reading French much more enjoyable.

 4 Tools that make reading in French easier

 Depending on how you like to figure out new vocabulary, there are different tools that can make reading in French easier.
 Here are three that I like.

 Have you ever been frustrated by the enormous amount of time it takes you to read in French?